NikitaZhukovsky/financial-management/README.md

 • You can Add and Delete expense categories
 • Record your completed transactions
 • You can View, Add, and Delete sources of income
-• You can view transactions by category
+• You can View transactions by category
-• You can add incomes from various sources
+• You can Add incomes from various sources
 • Viewing the current balance
 • View all transactions
 • Swagger